KirstieJane/OpenAdvice/CONTRIBUTING.md

 If you have a question or a comment we'd love for you to [open an issue][link_issues] because that will be our fastest way of communicating, getting the answers to you and (if necessary) making a change.

 If you'd prefer to email the founders you can contact [Kirstie](https://github.com/KirstieJane) at kw401 AT cam DOT ac DOT uk or [Danielle](https://github.com/DanielleCRobinson).
-They're [Mozilla Fellows for Science](https://science.mozilla.org/programs/fellowships/fellows) and can sometimes be a little busy, so please be gentle in your correspondence and give her a couple of days to reply.
-If she doesn't reply to your email before or during her regular "office hours" on Monday afternoons please feel free to ping her again.
+They're [Mozilla Fellows for Science](https://science.mozilla.org/programs/fellowships/fellows) and can sometimes be a little busy, so please be gentle in your correspondence and give them a couple of days to reply.
+If you don't hear anything before or during Kirstie's regular "office hours" on Monday afternoons please feel free to ping her again.

 ## Thank you!